kjhealy/pandoc-templates/README.markdown

     in [latex-custom-kjh](http://github.com/kjhealy/latex-custom-kjh).
-    If you rename `xelatex.template` to `latex.template` in `~/.pandoc/templates/` it will override pandoc's default template and likely break any setup that doesn't look just like mine.
+    If you rename `xelatex.template` to `latex.template` in `~/.pandoc/templates/` it will override pandoc's default template and very likely break any setup that doesn't look just like mine.

 ## Contact